A Guide to claiming Health or Medical Expenses Relief - IT6

 If you haven't already registered for myAccount, you can register on the Register for myAccount link.

-Did you know that the quickest and easiest way to claim a refund on any health/medical expenses is via PAYE Anytime.
+Did you know that the quickest and easiest way to claim a refund on any health/medical expenses is via PAYE Anytime which can be accessed through myAccount.

 For information about PAYE Anytime check-out the FAQs on the use of this secure service.